 The Verse I was Contemplating

 I don’t think it was a coincidence that the verse that I was grappling with before I saw the person’s comment was Matthew 5:48, “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
 I don’t know about you, but I’m nowhere near perfect even on my best days.
-I was thinking to myself, “How could God possibly mean that?”
+That had me thinking to myself, “How could God possibly mean that?”

 But when I set myself to understanding, praying and asking for God to show me, the meaning became clear.
 In Matthew 19:21, Jesus tells the rich young ruler who already followed God’s commands, “If you want to be perfect, go, sell what you have and give to the poor, and you will have treasure in heaven; and come, follow Me.”
 Jesus told him to sell what he had because his wealth was the thing he held the tightest to in this world.
 Perfection is about dying to self and submitting to the Lord in every area.
 Getting ourselves out of the way leaves us with His perfection.
 God told us to be perfect, and then He told us what that looked like.
 Of course, like a lot of things in the Bible, submission to God is easier said than done sometimes.
 But by God’s grace and the power of the Holy Spirit, He will allow us to do just that.